Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 Apparently, game engineering is a technical job.

-What we have discussed are just the basics.
-But what have you learned so far?
+What we have discussed are just the basics but what have you learned so far?

-Share your thoughts below!
+Share your thoughts below.

 Hello I am a Seventh day Software Engineer but I have no real experts in coding.
 I wish you can assist a fellow brother in learning some cool techniques as I share some of mine.